Hybrid Lavender Lavandula x intermedia

 -

-Lavandula x intermedia is a hybrid cross between English Lavender and Portuguese Lavender.
-They are somewhat less hardy, but grow larger and will produce more flower spikes.
-They also tend to bloom later than other Lavandula species, blooming from July to September.
+Lavandin is an herbaceous perennial in the mint family, a hybrid cross between English Lavender and Portuguese Lavender.
+Lavandin is somewhat less hardy than the parent plants, but grows larger (maturing to a 2 to 4 foot mound) and will produce more fragrant and showy flower spikes.
+Both the flowers and the leaves are highly aromatic.
+It also tends to bloom later than other Lavandula species, blooming from July to September.
 It will go to seed from August to October.
-Its location needs to be in full sun; it will not grow in a shady area.
+The genus name comes from the Latin lavo meaning "I wash" referring to the plant's use as an aromatic wash.

 The leaves, petals, and flowering tips can be eaten raw as a condiment, or in stews, soups, and salads.
-Its strong flavor prevents using in large quantities.
+Its strong flavor prevents using it in large quantities.
 The flowers, both fresh and dried, can be used for making tea.
 Oils from the blooms are used as a food flavoring.

 Lavender is grown in the garden to provide an ornamental plant, particularly in an herb garden.
 It is also grown commercially for the extraction of its oils.
+Its blooms are suitable for cut flowers and also dried.

+Deadhead faded flowers to encourage continued blooming.
 Trimming to keep the plant neat and tidy is best accomplished in the spring.
 Avoid fall trimming, as that will encourage new growth that may not be cold hardy.

 - See this plant in the following landscape: